-- Our number system only has 10 digits yet we can represent many numbers - Think back to your simple two-state device.
+- Our alphabet only has 26-letters, yet we can spell many words - Our number system only has 10 digits yet we can represent many numbers - Think back to your simple two-state device.
 Could you simply use it differently, rather than modifying it?

-Discuss with your partner: How could you use your device to respond to much more complex questions (for example one with 1,000 possible responses).
-Come up with a system for using your device and describe it in such a way that another group could pick up your device and use it to send messages this way.
+Discuss with your partner: How could you use your device to respond to much more complex questions (for example another group could pick up your device and use it to send messages this way.